roundcube webmail CVE-2023-5631 vulnerability in Roundcube and Other Products

 Vulnerability Analysis

-CVE-2023-5631 can be exploited with network access, requires user interaction and a small amount of user privileges.
+CVE-2023-5631 can be exploited with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.3 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to have a small impact on confidentiality and integrity, and no impact on availability.

 What is a XSS Vulnerability?